ray-project/deltacat/README.md

     ]
 })

-# Create table with merge key to efficiently add insights about each file
+# Create empty table with merge key to efficiently add insights about each file
 dc.create_table(
     "multimodal_files",
     schema=dc.Schema.of([